michaeldyrynda/vagabond/README.md

 ## Using Vagabond in Laravel applications

-As Vagabond makes use of Laravel's package auto-discovery, you can easily include it in any application that access the database which it manages, by requiring the repository as a package.
+You can use Vagabond in your Laravel applications by defining and including service providers centrally in one repository, and include them in any applications that need them.

-In doing so, your Laravel application will be able to access the migrations, making it very simple to use them in your test environment, whilst still managing your production database in a standalone fashion.
+In doing so, your Laravel application will be able to access the migrations and database configuration, making it very simple to use them in your test environment, whilst still managing your production database in a standalone fashion.
 This also means that your database could be separately versioned and even managed by database administrators independently of your development process.

 **Note:** Be sure not to call the `nomad` console application within your Laravel app as it will not run correctly.
 When ready, you can use the usual Artisan migrate tools.